uhah229/initial-configuration/README.md

 Where xxx is the nvidia version you want to install.

 ## Kde screen tearing
-Tested for Kubuntu 18.04.
+Tested with Kubuntu 18.04.
 Save the following file as /etc/profile.d/kwin.sh

 	export __GL_YIELD="USLEEP"